 We create children’s picture books that give a voice to those that yelp, roar, swing, moo, oink and trumpet.
 Our first book, titled ‘Ella’ was launched on 28 August 2016 at the National Library of Australia as part of the Canberra Writer Festival.
 [Click here to find out more about the launch and watch the video!]
 You can help teach kids about compassion and conservation through the captivating picture book featuring Ella the baby elephant who was taken from her mum and works the streets in the tourist industry.

-Hey everyone, check out our Red Bubble store for your Christmas and other giving .. supporting the animals of A Place of Peace Farm Animal Sanctuary!!!!
+Hey everyone, check out our Red Bubble store for your gift giving .. supporting the animals of A Place of Peace Farm Animal Sanctuary!!!!
 Thank you..
 Tamsin has been hard at work making some very cool stuff which help spread the word of a better ,kinder, vegan world !!

 Welcome to the Deep Peace Trust’s RedBubble!